bkinsey808/next-demo/README.md

 - Bundle analysis with @next/bundle-analyzer and webpack-bundle-analyzer
 - Code formatting with Prettier
   - usage enforced by lint rules
+- Linting
+  - Code linting with eslint
+    - Cognitive complexity linting with SonarJs
+  - Style linting with stylelint
-- Linting with ESLint
+  - Commit Message linting with commitlint
   - Relatively strict set of best practice lint rules
-  - Cognitive complexity linting with SonarJs
 - Source code moved into src/ directory
 - Absolute path alias
   - @/ is src/